jenpennen/jennycho/src/content/work/ecowalk.md

 As part of Dandilyonn's 2021 SEEDS internship cohort, I worked with an iOS team of two other developer interns, Stephanie and Remi.
 Each team was assigned the task of developing an app that aligned with Dandilyonn’s mission to raise environmental awareness by addressing a specific sector that contributes to climate change.

-## Problem
+## Observation

 ### <i class="fa-solid fa-forward-fast"></i> The hidden cost of convenience.

 Many people prioritize convenience in their daily tasks.
 Whether it's reaching a destination or something as simple as turning on the lights, they often overlook the environmental impact of their actions, focusing instead on what is easy and efficient.

-### <i class="fa-solid fa-heart-pulse"></i> Convenience is impacting both health and the climate.
+### <i class="fa-solid fa-heart-pulse"></i> Convenience is impacting both health and the environment.

 America is grappling with a widespread obesity epidemic.
 With the growing availability of fast and convenient options, from food to transportation, people have become increasingly sedentary and demand instant gratification in their daily tasks.
-This shift is not only harming their health but also intensifying climate change.

-> How can we combat the threat of climate change with the benefits of physical activity?

-## Opportunity
+## Problem

 In many American cities, relying on cars for travel is often unavoidable and an essential part of people’s daily routines.
 This raises an important question: **how can we foster new, positive habits through our transportation choices?** To address this challenge effectively, we needed to delve deeper into people's needs and frustrations with their current transportation options.

+## Define

+> How can we foster new, positive habits through our transportation choices?

 # RESEARCH

 ## Guiding Principles

-Creating a walking-first application wasn't our initial choice.
 My team and I explored various environmental issues - food waste, deforestation, water pollution - and the challenges posed by daily human activities before settling on EcoWalk.
 Our decision was guided by the following key principles:
 ![Remove Close Friends](https://storage.googleapis.com/jennyencho-website/ecowalk-img/ecowalk-guiding-principles.png)

 ## Contextual Inquiry